e-koch/VLA_Lband/14B-088/DR1_scripts/DR1_README.md

 # OH Data

 Note that data for the separately-published OH-1665 maser detection can be found [here](http://apps.canfar.net/storage/list/ekoch/M33/VLA/Koch2018_OH_maser).
+Maser paper DOI: 10.3847/2515-5172/aaac33

 Naturally-weighted data cubes with 1.5 km/s velocity channels are given for each of the 4 transitions.
 These are dirty images with no deconvolution applied.
 There is only one clear detection in the 1665 MHz line (see above).